 Graduate teaching is done with a view to theological education for the ministry (in Protestant churches).
-He teaches courses in Pentateuch, Historical Books, and Lyrical Literature in Old Testament studies.
-Postgraduate levels students are free to pursue their own specific research interests.
+He teaches courses in Pentateuch, on the Historical Books, Archaeology, and Hermeneutics in Old Testament studies.
+Postgraduate level students are free to pursue their own specific research interests within these wider areas.

 Josiah in the Chronicle’s Mirror: Late Stages of the Josiah Reception in II Chr 34f.
 Gütersloh: Gütersloher Verlag, 2003.